← Back to Distinction 10

 Whether a person proceeding by way of love or charity is to be posited in God.

-Secondly it is asked, whether it is necessary to posit in God a person proceeding by way of love or charity.
-And that this is so seems clear:
+Second, the question is whether in God it is necessary to posit a person proceeding by way of love or charity.
+And that it is so, seems to follow.

-1. There is no1 perfect cognition without love, therefore no perfect word without love: therefore no perfect emanation of the word without an emanation of love: therefore it is necessary to posit an emanation by way of love: therefore etc.
+1. There is no1 perfect knowledge without love, therefore no perfect word without love either; therefore no perfect emanation of the word without an emanation of love; therefore it is necessary to posit an emanation by way of love: therefore etc.

-2. Likewise, love is the gift in which all2 other gifts are given; for nothing is properly given except out of love: if therefore a person proceeds by way of liberality, since it itself proceeds not through another but through itself; therefore by way of love or charity.
+2. Likewise, love is the gift in which all2 other gifts are given; for nothing is properly given except out of love: if therefore a person proceeds by way of liberality, since that person proceeds not through another but through itself, therefore [it proceeds] by way of love or charity.

-3. Likewise, every supreme perfection of plurality is in unity, therefore also of distinction in union; but among all unions which are between things distant, the supreme and most delightful is the union of charity; if therefore there is distinction there, there is union; and if union, there is an emanation of charity.
+3. Likewise, every and the highest perfection of plurality is in unity, therefore also that of distinction is in union; but among all the unions which exist between distinct things, the highest and most delightful is the union of charity; if therefore there is distinction there, there is union; and if union, there is an emanation of charity.

-4. Likewise, the Holy Spirit, existing and dwelling in us, makes us like that supreme Trinity, as the Lord says in John, chapter seventeen3: "That they may be one, just as we are one"; but the Holy Spirit, existing in us, first produces the love of charity, Romans, chapter five4: "The charity of God is poured forth in our hearts", etc. Therefore it is necessary that in that supreme Trinity an emanation of charity be found prior.
+4. Likewise, the Holy Spirit, existing and dwelling in us, makes us like that highest Trinity, as the Lord says, in John seventeen3: «That they may be one, as we also [are]»; but the Holy Spirit, existing in us, produces first the love of charity, to the Romans five4: «The charity of God is poured forth in our hearts etc.».
+Therefore it is necessary that in that highest Trinity an emanation of charity be found first.

 On the contrary:

-2. Likewise, love is of that in which the affection comes to rest: therefore it is always taken as tending toward another; but every person is in itself perfectly being and distinct: therefore no person proceeds by way of love.
+2. Likewise, love belongs to that in which the affection comes to rest: therefore it is always taken as tending toward another; but every person is in itself perfectly a being and distinct: therefore no person proceeds by way of love.

-3. Likewise, an emanation by way of love is posited in God for no other reason than that the Father loves the Son: since therefore the Son loves the Holy Spirit, by parallel reasoning one would have to posit a further person emanating by way of love, and so on to infinity; and5 this is incongruous: therefore etc.
+3. Likewise, an emanation by way of love is posited in God for no other reason than that the Father loves the Son: since therefore the Son loves the Holy Spirit, by the same reasoning a further person emanating by way of love will have to be posited, and5 so on to infinity; and this is unfitting: therefore etc.

-4. Likewise, since in intellectual nature, on the side of the motive power, one is to take the irascible — which regards honor — as well as the concupiscible, which regards love6; the question is, why in God a person is not taken according to the act of the irascible, just as according to the act of the concupiscible?
+4. Likewise, since in intellectual nature, on the side of the motive power, one must admit the irascible, which has regard to honor, just as the concupiscible, which has regard to love6, the question arises, why in God is a person not taken according to the act of the irascible, as according to the act of the concupiscible?

-6. Likewise, since there are other habits in the soul which bring completion — such as, namely, the gifts of the Holy Spirit, like understanding8 and wisdom — why does a person proceed rather by way of love than by way of some other habit?
-But if no other does, neither should this one be posited, as it seems.
+6. Likewise, since there are other habits in the soul carrying completion, of which kind namely are the gifts of the Holy Spirit, such as understanding8 and wisdom; why does a person proceed by way of love rather than by way of some other habit? but if not another, neither ought this one to be posited, so it seems.

-Conclusion.
-The Holy Spirit proceeds by way of love, because He proceeds by way of will and liberality.
+The Holy Spirit proceeds by way of love, because it proceeds by way of will and liberality.

-I respond: It must be said that, as has been proved above9, it is necessary that some person in God proceed by way of liberality, and Him we call the Holy Spirit.
-But this person must proceed by way of love; for, if there is posited in God an emanation10 by way of will, it is necessary that among all emanations it be the first and most noble.
-And an emanation by way of love is of this sort, as is clear if we look at the soul.
-For the affection of love is first among all affections, and the root of all the others, as Augustine shows in many places, especially in On the City of God book fourteen11.
+I respond: It must be said that, as has been proved above9, it is necessary that some person in God proceed by way of liberality, and that one we call the Holy Spirit.
+But this person must necessarily proceed by way of love; because, if there is posited in God an emanation10 by way of will, it is necessary that among all [emanations] it be the first and most noble.
+Now an emanation by way of love is of this kind, which is clear if we look at the soul.
+For the affection of love is the first among all affections and the root of all the others, as Augustine shows in many places, especially in the fourteenth [book] On the City of God11.
+And this affection is the most noble among all, because it

-To 1.
-To that which is objected, that love names a habit, not a substance; it must be said that this is so in love either by reason of what it names — and so it does not signify substance — or by reason of that about which it is set; and because it is set in God, in whom there is no accident, but the whole15 is substance, it does not therefore signify a habit or property, but rather substance; and since it expresses a going forth, it signifies a hypostasis or person.
-The same is to be said of the Word16.
+1. To that which is objected, that love names a habit, not a substance; it must be said that to speak of love is either by reason of what it names, and thus it does not signify a substance; or by reason of that about which it is set; and because it is set in God, in whom there is no accident, but everything15 is substance, therefore it does not signify a habit or property, but rather a substance; and since it expresses an issuing-forth, it signifies a hypostasis or person.
+The like must be said of the Word16.

-To 2.
-To that which is objected, that the love of charity always tends toward another, and so proceeds into another and does not stand in itself; it must be said that to proceed into another is twofold: either because it regards another as object, or because it tends into another and is received there.
-In the first manner this fits well with a person in God, because it fits well to have a relation to another person; whence the Holy Spirit is the love by which the Father loves the Son.
-But if it is said to tend in the second manner, this has no place in the present case, because, when I love another, the love does not go out from me so as to be received in the other, but only proceeds from the will, and because it is an accident, it does not depart, but subsists in the will.
-In God, however, since it is a hypostasis, it subsists in itself.
+2. To that which is objected, that the love of charity always tends toward another, and so proceeds into another and does not remain in itself; it must be said that to proceed into another is twofold: either because it has regard to another as object, or because it tends into another and is received [there].
+In the first way it well befits a person in God, since it well befits [a person] to have regard to another person; hence the Holy Spirit is the love by which the Father loves the Son.
+But if it be said to tend in the second way, that has no place in the present case; because, when I love another, love does not go out from me so as to be received in the other, but proceeds only from the will, and because it is an accident, therefore it does not depart but subsists in the will.
+But in God, because it is a hypostasis, it therefore subsists in itself.

-To 3.
-To that which is objected, that similarly the Son loving the Holy Spirit would produce another person; it must be said that this is not the only thing that brings it about that the Father and the Son produce another person, namely that17 this is the love by which they love each other, but also that in them the will is most fruitful.
-The reason for this will be given below18, and that reason is not in the Holy Spirit.
-Nevertheless it can also be said that there is a stand in the first love.
-For once the first love has been produced, since by it itself He loves19 and is loved, it is not necessary that another love be produced, or another person by way of love.
+3. To that which is objected, that likewise the Son loving the Holy Spirit would produce another person; it must be said that this is not the sole [reason] which brings it about that the Father and the Son produce another person, namely that17 there is love by which they love one another, but also that in them the will is most fecund.
+The reason for this will be stated below18, and that [reason] is not in the Holy Spirit.
+Nevertheless it can be said that there is a stop in the first love.
+For, the first love having been produced, since it by its very self loves19 and is loved, there is no need that another love be produced or another person by way of love.

-To 4.
-To that which is asked, why there is no emanation as regards the act of the irascible: some respond that this power has no place in a purely spiritual substance; nevertheless, supposing it is in an intellectual substance, even so its act does not befit the production of a person.
-First, because it naturally follows the act of the concupiscible — for "anger is the avenger of injured desire", as Damascene20 says; second, because its act consists either with respect to a superior, and this cannot be where nothing is superior; or with respect to an inferior, and likewise not, because there is no inferiority there; with respect to an equal, likewise it cannot be in God, because thus it is with a certain non-conformity and victorious repulsion21; but in the divine persons there must be the supreme union and conformity.
-And if you object that not every act of the irascible is with respect to a non-conforming object, as is clear in hope, and because in the Blessed the irascible will have its act; it must be said that it consists either with respect to a non-conforming object to be conquered, or with respect to a difficult object to be undertaken, and so it expresses either a degree or a non-conformity; but neither can be in the divine persons.
+4. To that which is asked, why there is not an emanation as regards the act of the irascible: some answer that this power has no place in a purely spiritual substance; nevertheless, supposing it to be in an intellectual substance, still its act does not befit the production of a person: both because it naturally follows the act of the concupiscible — «for anger is the avenger of injured desire», as Damascene says20 — and also because its act consists either with respect to a superior, and this cannot be where there is nothing superior; or with respect to an inferior, and this likewise not, because there is no inferiority there; with respect to an equal it likewise cannot be in God, because thus it is with a certain disagreement and victorious repulsion21; whereas in the divine persons the highest union and agreement must necessarily exist.
+And if you object that not every act of the irascible is with respect to something disagreeable, which is clear in hope, and because in the Blessed the irascible will have its act; it must be said that either it consists with respect to a disagreeable thing to be conquered, or with respect to something arduous to be undertaken, and thus it expresses either a degree or a disagreement; but neither can be in the divine persons.

-To 5–6.
-To that which is objected concerning the other affections and habits, the response is now clear.
-Since love is the inmost and first and most noble affection — because the source of all the others — therefore it embraces in itself the whole nobility of emanation by way of liberality: therefore no person had to emanate by way of any other habit, since such a manner is not principal.
+5, 6.
+To that which is objected concerning other affections and habits, the response is already clear.
+Because love is the inmost and first and most noble affection, since it is the origin of all the others, therefore it embraces in itself the whole nobility of emanation by way of liberality: therefore no person had to emanate by way of another habit, since such a way is not the principal one.

 Scholion

-I. Love or charity is taken in God in three ways: essentially, and so it is that complacency by which any person loves himself and the two other persons; notionally, and so it is the active spiration itself or concord in spirating, by which the Father and the Son spirate the Holy Spirit; personally, and so it is the proceeding person itself, that is, the Holy Spirit (cf. below a.
-2, q.
-1).
-And it must be noted that the Holy Spirit does not proceed as that which is given through love, but as the love given or produced.
+I. Love or charity in God is taken in three ways: essentially, and thus it is that complacency by which any person loves itself and the two other persons; notionally, and thus it is the active spiration itself or the concord in spirating, by which the Father and the Son spirate the Holy Spirit; personally, and thus it is the proceeding person itself, i.e., the Holy Spirit (cf. below a.
+2. q.
+1.).
+And it is to be noted that the Holy Spirit does not proceed as that which is given through love, but as love given or produced.

 II.
-The question touched in the solution to objection 4[?], whether the irascible power has a place in a spiritual substance, is resolved as regards God by St. Bonaventure (I Sent. d.
-45, dub.
-10) with the common opinion thus: "The irascible power and anger are not received in God except by transumption."
-As regards the angels and the rational appetite of the human soul, Henry of Ghent (Quodlibet 8, q.
-15) affirms that in the rational appetite the irascible and concupiscible powers must be distinguished; but his arguments are attacked by Scotus (III Sent. d.
-26, q. unica).
-Even St. Thomas (S. I, q.
-59, a.
-4) does not admit the distinction of Henry of Ghent, nor does Richard (II Sent. d.
-24, a.
-2, q.
-3); even Petrus a Tarantasia (III Sent. d.
-26, a.
-7) reckons this negative opinion the more probable.
-Scotus explains his own opinion elsewhere (III Sent. d.
-34, q. unica), admitting some distinction on the side of the object, and with this St. Bonaventure agrees (II Sent. d.
-25, p.
-I, q.
-6, ad 2, and d.
-24, p.
-I, a.
-2, q.
-1; III Sent. d.
-33, a.
-1, q.
-3) and Alexander of Hales (Summa p.
-II, q.
-29, m.
-3).
+The question touched in the solution to [argument] 4, whether the irascible power has place in a spiritual substance, is resolved as regards God by St. Bonaventure (I. Sent. d.
+45. dub.
+10.) with the common opinion thus: «The irascible power and anger are not received in God except by transumption».
+As regards Angels and the rational appetite of the human soul, Henry of Ghent (Quodl.
+8. q.
+15.) affirms that in the rational appetite the irascible and concupiscible powers are to be distinguished; but his arguments are impugned by Scotus (III.
+Sent. d.
+26. q. unic.).
+St. Thomas (S. 1. q.
+59. a.
+4.) likewise does not admit that distinction of Henry of Ghent, nor does Richard (II.
+Sent. d.
+24. a.
+2. q.
+3.); Peter of Tarentaise also (III.
+Sent. d.
+26. a.
+7.) considers this negative opinion the more probable.
+Scotus explains his own opinion elsewhere (III.
+Sent. d.
+34. q. unic.), admitting some distinction on the side of the object, in which St. Bonaventure concurs (II.
+Sent. d.
+25. p.
+I. q.
+6. ad 2, and d.
+24. p.
+I. a.
+2. q.
+1; III.
+Sent. d.
+33. a.
+1. q.
+3.), as does Alexander of Hales (S. p.
+II. q.
+29. m.
+3.).

 ---